kredar/kredar.github.io/_posts/ai-for-pm.md

-ML models are being used for a quite some time now.
+ML models have been used for a quite some time now.

 - **Personalization** - Use customer data to personalize experiences: treatment plans, learning, semantic search, marketing.
 - **Anomaly Detection** - Identification of unusual patterns or deviations from the norm.